Part #2, Gross-Deutschland Battle Uniforms:

 *This NCO is one of the 41 NCOs killed in action during the campaign, Oberfeldwebel Steinhous fell on 16 Mai 1940, in the battle near Stonne, and the family was notified of their loss.
 Following Hitler’s decree, they received his personal belongings from the Kaserne with his posthumous decorations.

 The Feldbluse, broken Erkennungsmarken, decorations, and paperwork were all left in the box, and placed in storage in the attic of their old home. in Aufenau near Bad Orb in Hessen.
-The notification of his death to the family was kept by his Mother.
+The notification of his death went to the family, and the uniforms and belongings were sent to his Mother or Wife to be kept by them.

-*Note that, the photos I have taken in a photoshoot, depict the Russian Front, spur-of-the-moment photoshoots always catch me off guard, and I botched this one, but GD went to Russia too, and so, the uniform itself is a very real possibility for the 1941-42 period of the invasion.
+Note that, the photos I have were taken in a spur-of-moment photoshoot, and it is depicted on the Russian Front, these “photoshoots” always catch me off guard, and nothing is planned out, and I botched this one sort of, but GD fought in Russia too, so, the uniform itself is does fit with the 1941-42 period of the invasion.

 Grossdeutschland Enlisted Man, The Standard Uniform M36: